kloetergensc/Physiome-ODE/data_creation/README.md

-# IMTSBench Data Creation
+# Physiome-ODE Data Creation
-This directory contains all the steps to create the IMTSBench dataset collection.
+This directory contains all the steps to create the Physiome-ODE dataset collection.
 All these steps can be skipped by simply downloading the dataset from zenodo (after double-blind review phase) Simply put the folder named "final" in the IMTS_benchmark_datasets folder, and you can run the training scripts.

 ## Crawl the ODE models from the Physionet.
-The first step to recreating the IMTSBench dataset is to collect the generated Python files from the Physiome repository.
+The first step to recreating the Physiome-ODE dataset is to collect the generated Python files from the Physiome repository.
 To do so, you can execute the crawl.py file.
-Since we cannot guarantee that PhysioMe still has the exact same content as during the time we ran this script, re-creating IMTSBench from scratch might lead to different datasets.
+Since we cannot guarantee that PhysioMe still has the exact same content as during the time we ran this script, re-creating Physiome-ODE from scratch might lead to different datasets.

 ## Tuning and evaluating the ODE models.
-To curate IMTSBench, we first tuned and evaluated models.
+To curate Physiome-ODE, we first tuned and evaluated models.
 To create 100 time series for each possible combination of $\sigma_{dur} (T)$, $\sigma_{states} (d_s)$, $\sigma_{const} (d_c)$ from an ODE model use generate_raw_data.py.
 E.g. for dupont-1991a execute: